Search Docs

 • exitTransition - Animation for when the inspector bar disappears.
 By default, a vertical slide out animation is used.

 • decoration - Apply custom styling like background, shadows, and padding.
-Default value is always no decoration.
+By default InspectorBar.DefaultDecoration adds a surface-colored background and horizontal padding.

 • listBuilder - Define the complete list of inspector bar items and their order.
 Items are only displayed when visible returns true.